Meta Vaux Warrick Fuller, 1877 – 1968

 When Tanner met Fuller later that day at the Club and learned of her dismay, he encouraged her to seek alternate accommodations, describing the Club as a “cliquey place” (Kerr 76).
 Acly helped her find a room, but it didn’t meet her needs, and Fuller ended up moving between several hotels and apartments before finally settling down.

-Henry Ossawa Tanner had already built a strong artistic reputation in Paris by the time Fuller arrived.
-While he felt somewhat freer from racial prejudice in France than in the United States, he still had to contend with stereotypical depictions of Black people, even as a member of the American Art Association of Paris (AAAP).
+Parisian social and institutional milieus were likewise marked by deep prejudicial shortcomings.
+While Henry Ossawa Tanner felt somewhat freer from racial prejudice in France than in the United States and had already established a strong artistic reputation in Paris by the time Fuller arrived, he nevertheless continued to confront stereotypical depictions of Black people, even as a member of the American Art Association of Paris (AAAP).

 Blackface at a minstrel show benefit for the American Art Association, c.
 1907.
 This image was published in Anna Bowman Dodd's 1907 article for The Bookman, "The Expatriates: The American Colony in Paris"